Rewilding fights climate change

-Rewilding is a way to help climate change and the climate emergency is one of the reasons we set up Heal.
+Rewilding is a natural, low-cost way to fight climate change and the climate emergency is one of the reasons we set up Heal.

 In its report on rewilding and climate breakdown, Rewilding Britain sets out a powerful and authoritative case for the restoration of natural processes to sequester carbon.